o3de/o3de-extras/Templates/Ros2ProjectTemplate/Docker/README.md

 * Ubuntu 20.04 (Focal) or 22.04 (Jammy)
 * At least 60 GB of free disk space
 * Docker installed and configured
-  * **Note** It is recommended to have Docker installed correctly and in a secure manner so that the docker commands in this guide do not require elevated priviledges (sudo) in order to run them.
+  * **Note** It is recommended to have Docker installed correctly and in a secure manner so that the docker commands in this guide do not require elevated privileges (sudo) to run them.
 See [Docker Engine post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for more details.
 * [NVidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

 ## Building the Docker Image

 By default, the docker script provided in this template will build a docker image to run the Ros2Project sample using Ubuntu 22.04 (jammy) with the ROS2 Iron distribution.
+All obsolete source code, git artifacts, and build artifacts will be removed by the 'cleanup.bash' script when completed.

 Run the following command to build the docker image with a default configuration:

 ```
 docker build -t o3de_ros2project:latest -f Dockerfile .
 ```

 **Note**
-The above command example tags specific commits for O3DE, and the ROS2 gem repos and based on known working commits.
+The above command example tags specific commits for O3DE, and the ROS2 gem repos based on known working commits.
 See the Advanced Options section below for more information.

 This will create a docker image named 'o3de_ros2project' with the tag 'latest' that contains both the simulation launcher and the navigation stack.

 It will also contain helper scripts that will launch either the simulation (LaunchSimulation.bash) or the RViz2 (LaunchNavStack.bash).

 You can also create a separate docker image that only contains the navigation stack and RViz2 by supplying the argument `IMAGE_TYPE` and setting it to 'navstack':